sipeed/MaixPy/docs/doc/en/projects/README.md

 ---
-title: Practical Projects with MaixPy, Introduction and Collection
+title: Practical Projects with MaixCAM MaixPy, Introduction and Collection
 ---

 ## Introduction